smckech/lordcephei.github.io/pages/lmtut.md

 <hr style="height:5pt; visibility:hidden;" />
 ### _Step 4: DFT_

-Before running a DFT calculation certain parameters have to be set in the *ctrl.ext*{: style="color: green"}, for the FP calculations *les* variable should be set to 11 as shown previously.
+Before running the DFT calculation certain parameters have to be set in the *ctrl.ext*{: style="color: green"}, for the FP calculations *les* variable should be set to 11 as shown previously.
 Once all the essential parameters have been set you can run a full-potential DFT  calculation by executing:

 	$ lmf ctrl.ext